background

 After Migration

-Requirements
+System Requirements

 Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.
+Contributions to mysql_change_database_encoding.rb are welcome!
+We encourage you to help improve this tool.
+Please review our contributing guidelines before submitting pull requests to ensure a smooth collaboration process.

-4. Test thoroughly on a test database
+4. Test thoroughly: Before submitting, test your changes rigorously on a dedicated test database to prevent regressions.

 Commercial Support

-Contact us at [email protected].
+Contact us at [email protected] for inquiries.

 License